First Time Visitors

 Though DGCEC is a Tibetan Buddhist Dharma center, our mission is intent on generating interfaith acceptance and dialogue under the guidance of His Holiness the Dalai Lama.

 DGCEC prayer books are in English and the transliteration of the Tibetan chants so you can follow along and join in if you choose.
+We will not distribute prayer books at this time due to Covid-precautions.

-Saturday and Sunday Teaching
+Saturday and Sunday Teachings

 Visitors to DGCEC often worry about proper behavior at the center.
 These are some general guidelines to respectful presence during a Dharma Talk or Meditation.